-Python as an anchor point to derive the path to some other file.
+These attributes are not set because it isn't obvious what the values should be!
+Typically, file is used by Python as an anchor point to derive the path to some other file.
 However, when loading modules from memory, the traditional filesystem hierarchy of Python modules does not exist.
 In the opinion of PyOxidizer's maintainer, exposing file would be lying and this would cause more potential for harm than good.

-While we may make it possible to define file(and cached) on modules imported from memory someday, we do not yet support this.
+While we may make it possible to define (and ) on modules imported from memory someday, we do not yet support this.

 OxidizedFinder does, however, set file and cached on modules imported from the filesystem.
 So, a workaround to restore these missing attributes is to avoid in-memory loading.
+7.4.2 path Module Attribute